-Students are expected to conduct themselves in an appropriate, professional and responsible manner, consistent with the NASW Code of Ethics, laws and Technology Standards in Social Work Practice-NASW.
+Students are expected to conduct themselves in a professional and responsible manner, consistent with the NASW Code of Ethics, laws Technology Standards in Social Work Practice-NASW, and items listed in this section.

 Students are expected to read and be familiar with this manual.